White Pongo: Plot summary

 In the jungles of the Belgian Congo, a group of natives are dancing around a great fire with a human sacrifice named Gunderson, They are attacked by an albino gorilla called the White Pongo.
-During the attack an elderly scientist who lives with the tribe frees Gunderson and gives him his deceased colleague's diary that contains his findings on the white gorilla.
+During the attack, an elderly scientist who lives with the tribe frees Gunderson and gives him his deceased colleague's diary that contains his findings on the white gorilla.

 Gunderson makes it through the jungle and arrives in a nearby settlement in a feverish state.
 The diary has seemed to prove that the white gorilla of myth exists and that local anthropologists believe it is the evolutionary missing link.
 A safari is formed with a group of individuals, several of whom have their own nefarious reasons for going, but one is an undercover Rhodesian Secret Serviceman.
 The group battle the jungle and one another.
-In the climax, the White Pongo, who has been stalking the group, kidnaps one of the safari members (the sole female, of course) and duels with a normal-colored gorilla.
+In the climax, the White Pongo, who has been stalking the group, kidnaps one of the safari members (the sole female) and duels with a normal-colored gorilla.
 The rest of the safari hear the battle and rescue their comrade.
 The White Pongo comes out victorious over his rival, but is wounded by the safari and taken with them to the boat back to London.